 - 7 Key Takeaways About Texas Good Samaritan Law

 - 8 Determining if the Good Samaritan Law Impacts Your Case

 What is the Good Samaritan Act?

 Different states have varying statutes and guidelines as well as exceptions and boundaries regarding the Good Samaritan Act.
 For instance, in Texas, the law protects individuals who volunteer to render help in good faith to those most in need.
-In particular, the Act states that if a bystander sincerely administers emergency care to an injured party (at the accident scene), they shall not bear liability for any damages resulting from the care administration.
+In particular, the Good Samaritan Law states that if a bystander sincerely administers emergency care to an injured party (at the accident scene), they shall not bear liability for any damages resulting from the care administration.